hendrtd/comp-2210/docs/modules/m0/structure.md

 M4 | Mon 5 Oct | Sun 18 Oct
 M5 | Mon 19 Oct | Sun 1 Nov
 M6 | Mon 2 Nov | Sun 15 Nov
-M7 | Mon 16 Nov | Sun 6 Dec
+M7 | Mon 16 Nov | Tue 24 Nov

 Module 7 has less content to account for final exam preparation and other end of term issues.
+(Note: The Fall 2020 calendar was shortened due to the COVID-19 response, and the dates above reflect this modified calendar.)

 # Module Structure